COLLEGE OF EDUCATION (EDUC)1204 Benjamin Building, 301-405-2344

 College Honors Program

 Undergraduate teacher education majors meeting certain scholastic requirements may participate in the College of Education Honors Program.
 The objective of this program is to examine the field of education at levels of depth and breadth that go beyond that provided by any one teacher preparation sequence.
 The program consists of three components: group, cross-disciplinary, and individual study.
 The Honors Program represents an excellent springboard for teacher candidates with aspirations to go on to graduate school.
-For further information contact Dr. Christy Corbin, 1117H Benjamin Building, 301-405-7793.
+For further information contact the College of Education Office of Student Services (1204 Benjamin).

 Approved Student Societies and Professional Organizations